 You can also then keep these Excel spreadsheets for your own personal financial records.

 A business checkbook register is going to look similar to a personal checkbook register.
 But a business checkbook register might include more details and will only record business transactions.

 To properly keep a balanced business checkbook, you might also have to keep several records like one for all your business checks, one for each day's worth of transactions, one for each month's worth of transactions, one for businesses expenses from suppliers, and one for employee paychecks.

 Each business is going to have its own financial needs and call for its own form of organization.
 You don't want any financial facet of your business to be left in the margins.

 The first mistake you can make when balancing your checkbook is to not compare your own records with the bank's records.
 Your checkbook isn't completely balanced until after this has been done.
 Comparing these two records will also keep you from making costly mistakes with your expenses.

 This will also help you correct the mistake of forgetting to record a transaction.
-If you forget to record something then it will look like you have more money in your balance then you do.
-That’s why you should always double-check with your bank’s records to make sure you didn’t miss anything.
+If you forget to record something then it will look like you have more money in your balance than you do.
+That's why you should always double-check your bank's records to make sure you didn't miss anything.